EssithAbertay/TALLMesh_multi_page/README.md

 ## Acknowledgements

 - Prof. Stefano De Paoli and Dr. Daniel Rough for their research and development of this tool
-- The British Academy for their support
+- The British Academy for their support with funding for developing the GUI
+- Alex Fawzi for significant improvements to the first version of the software
 - Virginia Braun and Victoria Clarke for their seminal work on Thematic Analysis

 For questions or suggestions, please contact the project PIs: Prof. Stefano De Paoli (s.depaoli@abertay.ac.uk) & Dr. Daniel Rough (drough001@dundee.ac.uk).